Packaged Retail Investment and Insurance-based Products Regulation (PRIIPS)

-Regulation on key information documents for PackagedRetail and Insurance-based Investment Products Regulation
+Regulation 1286/2014 on key information documents for Packaged Retail and Insurance-based Investment Products.

-On 03/07/2012 the Commission adopted a proposal for a regulation for a new Key Information Document (KID) to be produced by investment product manufacturers and provided to retail customers when they are considering buying investment products.
+On 3 July 2012 the Commission adopted a proposal for a regulation for a new Key Information Document (KID) to be produced by investment product manufacturers and provided to retail customers when they are considering buying investment products.
 It aims to enable retail investors to understand and compare the key features and risks of the PRIIPs.

 - Packaged retail investment product means an investment where, regardless of the legal form of the investment, the amount repayable to the investor is subject to fluctuations because of exposure to reference values or to the performance of one or more assets which are not directly purchased by the investor.

 - Insurance-based investment product means an insurance product which offers a maturity or surrender value and where that maturity or surrender value is wholly or partially exposed, directly or indirectly, to market fluctuations.